tohokuaiki/LaravelCoreUI/README.md

 1. start servers using ``` php artisan serve ``` and ``` npm run dev ```.
 You can access http://localhost:8000
 1. create admin account and login.
 You can access administration sample panel at http://localhost:8000/coreuiadmin

+### features
+1. If you have at least one account with administrator privileges, user registration will only be possible through the administration screen.
+If you want to disable this feature, set config('app.allow_new_user') true.

 ### Customize

 #### ADMIN_PATH